jecombe/NFTGuessr/README.md

 ### GPS Check Functions

 - `checkGps`: Check GPS coordinates against a specified location's coordinates.
+This function checks if a request is within a 5km² radius of the GPS location of the NFT.
+If yes, then a transfer is executed to send the NFT to the msg.sender
 - `isLocationValid`: Check if a location is valid.

 ### NFT Stake and Reset Functions